apple/swift-distributed-actors/scripts/docs_includes/generate_docs_api_main.md

 ## Reference Documentation

-See also the [Reference Documentation](../../../reference/$version/index.html), which provides a more guided way towards learning to build distributed and concurrent systems using Swift Distributed Actors Actors.
+See also the [Reference Documentation](../../../reference/$version/index.html), which provides a more guided way towards learning to build distributed and concurrent systems using Swift Distributed Actors.